Pelham Parkway: Route description

-After Stillwell Avenue and leaving Morris Park, the parkway becomes a limited-access freeway, meaning that all entrances and exits have ramps, rather than signalized intersections crossing the center barrier.
-The parkway crosses over the Northeast Corridor tracks and enters Pelham Bay.
-It enters a cloverleaf interchange with the Hutchinson River Parkway (exit 3).
+After Stillwell Avenue and leaving Morris Park, the parkway becomes an expressway, crossing over the Northeast Corridor tracks and entering Pelham Bay.
+It enters a partial cloverleaf interchange with the Hutchinson River Parkway (exit 3).
 Less than 0.5 mi later, the parkway enters Pelham Bay Park and has another cloverleaf interchange with I-95 (the New England Thruway).
-This junction serves as the eastern terminus of Pelham Parkway, which continues east into the park as Shore Road.
+This junction serves as the eastern terminus of Pelham Parkway, which continues east into the park as an expressway known as Shore Road.